Creates a buffer zone of specified size around or inside input geometry.

 Miter Ratio = Corner distance / Offset

-This parameter controls the smoothness of the stroked arcs in the output buffer boundaries.
-It specifies what angles should be used to construct a circular arc.
+Used for the Round End Cap Style and the Round Corner Style.
+It controls the smoothness of the interpolated lines in the output buffer boundaries, specifying what angles should be used to approximate the circular corner.

-As this parameter decreases in value, the smoothness of the arc connectors increases.
+As this parameter decreases in value, the smoothness of the interpolated corners increases.

 |Dissolve On Attributes||